Money laundering is a dirty business.

 While money laundering isn’t always obvious, the consequences are severe.
 Even accidental involvement in money laundering could mean losing your licence, receiving a fine, or facing criminal prosecution.
 To tackle this threat, the UK Government is working with the accountancy, legal and property sectors through Flag It Up, to promote best practice in anti-money laundering compliance and reporting suspicious activity.

 Money laundering is the process by which the profits of illegal activities are disguised and made to appear legitimate.
 The National Crime Agency’s National Strategic Assessment of Serious and Organised Crime 2018 states that there is a realistic possibility that the scale of money laundering impacting the UK annually is in the hundreds of billions of pounds.

-Money laundering is not only a crime itself, but an enabler of wider serious and organised crime, which includes human trafficking and terrorist financing.
+Money laundering is not only a crime itself, but also a key enabler of other serious crimes such as modern slavery, drugs trafficking, fraud, corruption, and even terrorism.

 If you’re suspicious, Flag It Up!